Premier League referee contacts police after death threats

 Dean checked the replays on the pitchside monitor after consulting VAR and decided the incident merited a straight red.

-West Ham boss David Moyes said he was “disappointed with football in general” after the incident involving Soucek.
+West Ham boss David Moyes said he was “disappointed with football in general” after the incident involving Soucek who tweeted his support for Dean late on Monday.

+“Whatever decisions are made on the pitch should stay on the pitch,” said Soucek.

+“I don’t like hearing about it interfering with personal life and I send Mike Dean and his family my support.

 Moyes was unimpressed by Mitrovic’s reaction — the Serbia striker went down clutching his face — but said the referees needed to be stronger in their decision-making.